sentclose/sentc-docs/docs/guide/README.md

 ## Quick start

+### Playground

+User and group functionalities can be tested in our [playground](/playground/) without creating an account.

 ### Create an account and an app

 To use the sdk, you need a public and secret token.